 Introducing Turks And Caicos Islands

-The 'TCI', as the archipelago is known colloquially, is situated at the end of the Bahamas chain, 575 miles (925km) southeast of Miami, Florida.
+The 'TCI', as the archipelago is known colloquially, is situated at the end of the Bahamas chain, around 575 miles (925km) southeast of Miami, Florida.
 The Turks, with their dry, scrubby landscape, are divided from the more lush Caicos Islands by the Christopher Columbus Passage.

 If you have ever dreamed of escaping from the rat-race and becoming a castaway, this is the place to lose yourself in.